Python-PyQt/PyQt6-Docs/descriptions/QtWidgets/QListWidgetItem-c.rst

 Alternatively, list items can also be created without a parent widget, and later inserted into a list using :sip:ref:`~PyQt6.QtWidgets.QListWidget.insertItem`.

 List items are typically used to display :sip:ref:`~PyQt6.QtWidgets.QListWidgetItem.text` and an :sip:ref:`~PyQt6.QtWidgets.QListWidgetItem.icon`.
 These are set with the :sip:ref:`~PyQt6.QtWidgets.QListWidgetItem.setText` and :sip:ref:`~PyQt6.QtWidgets.QListWidgetItem.setIcon` functions.
 The appearance of the text can be customized with :sip:ref:`~PyQt6.QtWidgets.QListWidgetItem.setFont`, :sip:ref:`~PyQt6.QtWidgets.QListWidgetItem.setForeground`, and :sip:ref:`~PyQt6.QtWidgets.QListWidgetItem.setBackground`.
-Text in list items can be aligned using the :sip:ref:`~PyQt6.QtWidgets.QListWidgetItem.setTextAlignment` function.
+Text in list items can be aligned using the setTextAlignment() function.
 Tooltips, status tips and "What's This?" help can be added to list items with :sip:ref:`~PyQt6.QtWidgets.QListWidgetItem.setToolTip`, :sip:ref:`~PyQt6.QtWidgets.QListWidgetItem.setStatusTip`, and :sip:ref:`~PyQt6.QtWidgets.QListWidgetItem.setWhatsThis`.

 By default, items are enabled, selectable, checkable, and can be the source of drag and drop operations.